 With CBOs and other community stakeholder groups, identify trends that impact the workforce system’s ability to prepare the workforce and meet employer demand, both current and future.

 Continue success of a localized goal, called 75x20, in order to measure WFSCA’s overall effectiveness in placing job seeker trainees in training-related employment.
 The goal states that by the year 2020, at least 75% of all job seekers who engage in training services funded by WFSCA will find training-related employment upon completion of training services.
 WFS has met and continues to exceed this goal set by its Board of Directors expanding the analysis to include impact on the community via increased wages.
+The measure is now called the Training Effectiveness Matrix.

 Establish and follow a regular risk-assessment monitoring schedule for publicly funded contracts.